 Research

-I work in combinatorics.
-The sections below describe my research, both current and past — covering list coloring of surface-embedded graphs, intersecting set systems, the rank of structured matrices arising from tournaments, and (more recently) spectral extremal graph theory and intersection graphs.
+I work in extremal combinatorics and graph theory.
+The sections below describe my research, both current and past — covering majority coloring games, graph convexity, spectral extremal graph theory, intersection graphs of paths, fractional intersecting families, list coloring of surface-embedded graphs, and the rank of structured matrices arising from tournaments.
 See the Publications page for the corresponding papers.

 Brualdi–Hoffman-type extremal problems IIT Hyderabad · Research Associate · with M. Rajesh Kannan